cogment/cogment-doc/src/cogment/tutorial/6-web-client.md

 };
 ```

-Please note that `useActions` hook is generated by `cogment init`, we've still gone through it in this tutorial, because that is where most of the Cogment related code is contained, and must be understood if we want to use Cogment without React.JS.
+Please note that the `useActions` hook is generated by `cogment init`.
+We've still gone through it in this tutorial, because that is where most of the Cogment related code is contained, and it must be understood if we want to use Cogment without React.JS.

-You can now see our app fully functional by going to the folder where our cogment.yaml sits, and running the commands
+You can now see our app fully functional by going to the folder where our cogment.yaml sits, and running the commands:

 ```console
 $ cogment run build
 $ cogment run start
 ```

-And opening up localhost:3000 in our browser
+And opening up localhost:3000 in our browser.

 And with that we're done!

 ## Making it look good

-If we want a fancier interface there is a completed UI in the tutorials repository that we can copy into our project, then just replace the return statement from App.js with the following, along with some style code that can be found in the repository version of App.js
+If we want a fancier interface, there is a completed UI in the tutorials repository that we can copy into our project.
+Then, along with some style code that can be found in the repository version of App.js, just replace the return statement from App.js with the following:

 ```jsx
 <Box>